xanderstevenson/diy-devops-dashboard/README.md

 <br>

 - A duplicate of this project exists, but which runs entirely in a Docker container.
-That project can be found at.
-The reason I created this version that runs without the Docker container is that I was having issues getting it to pass the vulnerability scanning for acceptance as a Cisco Code Exchange repo.
+That project can be found at [diy-devops-dashboard-in-docker](https://github.com/xanderstevenson/diy-devops-dashboard-in-docker/tree/main).
+The reason I created this version that runs without the Docker container is that I was having issues getting the one with the Docker container to pass the vulnerability scanning for acceptance as a Cisco Code Exchange repo.

 <br>